The dynamics of discovery and the Heaps-Zipf relationship: Datasets

 \begin{itemize} \item \textbf{Gutenberg.} We rely on the Project Gutenberg corpus, consisting of $1400$ texts listed in the catalog available \href{https://www.gutenberg.org/cache/epub/feeds/pg_catalog.csv.gz}{here}.
 From this set, we retain $1178$ texts selected such that $k_{\max} > 10^4$.

 \item \textbf{Individual online music interaction data.} We analyze anonymized and timestamped listening histories of individual users of the streaming platform Deezer, in France, provided within the RECORDS project~\cite{renisio_integrating_2024}.
-The data collected in this project include the listening history data on Deezer of about 16,000 users in France, along with their responses to a detailed online survey about their listening habits, music preferences and cultural practices beyond music.
+A play is recorded in an individual’s listening history once the track has been continuously streamed for at least 30 seconds, in line with standard industry practices in particular for compensating rights holders.
+The data collected in this project include the listening history data on Deezer since 2018 of about 16,000 individuals in France, along with their responses to a detailed online survey about their listening habits, music preferences and cultural practices beyond music.
 The survey includes a standard socioeconomic module which allowed to collect precise information about the social characteristics of the survey participants, and consequently to analyze the social structure of contemporary music listening practices.
 The public release of several datasets combining listening data with survey data is planned for 2026.

-A subset of $3000$ users with complete listening histories over five years was first selected.
+A subset of $3000$ listeners with complete listening histories over five years was first selected (2018 - 2023).
 Among these, $68\%$ meet the criterion $k_{\max} > 10^4$.
-From this subgroup, $1400$ users were sampled at random.
+From this subgroup, $1400$ listeners were sampled at random.

 These individual listening histories are available from the corresponding author upon reasonable request.